-As you'll probably already know, Adobe’s drawing software is the industry standard, widely used by artists, illustrators, designers, art directors and marketing professionals to create art, illustrations and scalable vector graphics.
-So read on, as we outline the best ways to download Adobe Illustrator to your Mac or PC.
-Illustrator is also now available for iPad, so you get the brand new tablet version thrown into the bargain, too.
+Adobe's drawing software is the industry standard used by artists, illustrators, designers, art directors and marketing professionals to create a range of art, scalable vector graphics and illustrations.
+And you can download it to your Mac or PC right now.
+Keep reading to find out more, and remember that Illustrator is now available on iPad so you can use it on the move, too.

 Can I download Adobe Illustrator for free?